 Animals on the Brink of Survival

 Out of the nearly two million discovered species on our beautiful planet (out of an estimated 5 to 100 million specifically unidentified), around 16,000 of those are endangered and facing possible extinction.
-As human pollution and influence in the natural world increases, the number of endangered species in the world has an increased to an all-time high.
+As human pollution and influence in the natural world increases, the number of endangered species in the world has increased to an all-time high.
 But due to the conscience efforts of numerous international and regional conservation groups, some species are making a slow rebound away from extermination and their populations are returning to the natural world.

 International groups, such as the International Union for Conservation of Nature (IUCN), aid the conservationist movement by reporting objective facts regarding plant and animal specie’s habitat, population growth, and possible risks toward decline and extinction.
 The IUCN Red List of Threatened Species ranks plant and animal species (based upon common criteria such as population size, generation length, location, and quantitative analysis) by their possibility of extinction.
 The levels by which the IUCN categorizes these plant and animal species include: